ruabmbua/rust-users-communities/README.md

-# Rust user communities by country
+# Rust user communities in the world
 A  curated list of comunities by country and regions

-If you want to contribute, please read this.
+Your contributions are always welcome!
+Please take a look at the [contribution guidelines](https://github.com/benjamingb/rust-users-communities/blob/main/CONTRIBUTING.md) first.

 ## Table of contents
 - [Countries](#countries)